How You Can Benefit from Learning about Nutrition

 8. Improving Your Nutrition Knowledge

-You can learn more about these health benefits and nutrition principles through research or by enrolling in a nutrition course, many of which are conveniently available online.
-Nutrition is a subject that everyone should know about and use to achieve better health.
+You can learn more about these health benefits and nutrition principles through research or by enrolling in a nutrition course.
+Nutrition knowledge helps you understand food quality, ingredients and how different foods support your body.